 In order to achieve depth in the major, each Fine Art student must choose a studio discipline to emphasize by earning a minimum of 12 credit hours in it.
 Available studio disciplines are: drawing, painting, ceramics, photography and fiber.

-AR Electives 300 & 400 level12 cr.
+AR Electives 300 & 400 level 12 cr.

-AR 497A Senior Seminar
+AR 497A Senior Seminar .2 cr.

-TOTAL
+TOTA ۲.
+60 cr

 Art Education Certification